iron-io/functions/fnctl/docs/lambda/import.md

 images on Docker Hub.
 Please use the `<Docker Hub username>/<image name>` as the image name with `aws-import` to create a correctly named image.

-If you only want to download the code, pass the `-download-only` flag.
-The `-profile` flag is available similar to the `aws` tool to help you tweak the settings on a command level.
-Finally, you can import a different version of your lambda function than the latest one by passing `-version <version>.`
+If you only want to download the code, pass the `--download-only` flag.
+The `--profile` flag is available similar to the `aws` tool to help you tweak the settings on a command level.
+Finally, you can import a different version of your lambda function than the latest one by passing `--version <version>.`